 And technological innovations were also revolutionizing another area, that of computing.
 In 1968, IBM engineer Robert Dennard patented Dynamic Random-Access Memory (DRAM), which has been key in consumer electronics to this day.
 “Computing was already the epicentre of a new technological and therefore social revolution,” Dennard tells OpenMind.
 “I was very excited by my DRAM invention and realized that it would become the dominant memory technology and make a big impact on computing.”

-At the same time, in California Robert Noyce and Gordon Moore founded Intel, today a world leader in the microprocessor market.
+At the same time, an 18th of july in California Robert Noyce and Gordon Moore founded Intel, today a world leader in the microprocessor market.
 Douglas Engelbart presented his invention, the computer mouse, and in what has been dubbed “the mother of all demos” also introduced many of the current fundamentals of personal computers, such as hypertext links, navigation, graphics and screen windowing, videoconferencing and word processors, among other advances of the moment.

 A masterpiece of science fiction